Precision Air Flight 494

+Background

 Aircraft

 The aircraft involved in the accident was a 12-year-old ATR 42–500 named "Bukoba," with serial number 819, registered as 5H-PWF.
 It was delivered to Precision Air in August 2010.
 The aircraft was powered by two Pratt & Whitney Canada PW127 turboprop engines.

 Passengers and crew

-There were 39 passengers and 4 crew members on board, including 1 infant.
+There were 39 passengers and 4 crew members on board, including one infant.
 The majority of those were Tanzanians, and local media stated that at least two were Kenyans, including the first officer.

-The pilot of the aircraft was identified as Captain Buruhani Bubaga; the co-pilot was First Officer Peter Odhiambo.
+The Captain on board flight 494 was identified as 64 year old Buruhani Rubaga; the co-pilot was 46 year old Peter Odhiambo.
+Rubega had 23,515 flight hours, with 11,919 being on the ATR-42.
+Odhiambo had 1,700 of his 2,109 flight hours in the type.
 Of the 43 people on board, 19 died, including both pilots, who drowned before rescue workers could reach them.